ZSoleimani/Group-2-mlops-classification/README.md

 The third-party package used in this project is [albumentations](https://github.com/albumentations-team/albumentations), which is an image augmentation library written in Python.
 Albumentation has +70 augmentations that can be applied to the training data, involving transformations such as JPEG compression, blurring, grayscaling, channel shuffling, RGB switching, and more.
 The documentation can be found [here](https://albumentations.ai/docs/).

 ## Data description
-The dataset data initially used for this project is the [PC Parts Images Dataset](https://www.kaggle.com/datasets/asaniczka/pc-parts-images-dataset-classification?select=pc_parts) from Kaggle, consisting of 3,279 images categorized into 14 distinct classes:
+The dataset initially used for this project is the [PC Parts Images Dataset](https://www.kaggle.com/datasets/asaniczka/pc-parts-images-dataset-classification?select=pc_parts) from Kaggle, consisting of 3,279 images categorized into 14 distinct classes:
 - cables
 - case
 - cpu